digital-land-attic/project/projects/property-ownership/index.md

     data provider and maintainer: Land Registry
 ---

-We are collecting and publishing data on planning policies and decisions.
-One dataset that we’re currently working on is property ownership.
+We collect and publish data on planning policies and decisions.
+One dataset we want to explore is property ownership.

 Property ownership shows the boundary of property as described in the property's title deeds.